amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 18 -*
+*Snippet 18 - We have added blocking for the remaining buttons.*

 ![](D:\GitHub\Articulae\mds\images\tool_bar_allbtns.PNG)

-Now lets improve on the custtoolbar
+Now lets improve on the `ControlBar` a bit more.

-Now lets add the description at the button of the end
+Now lets add the description at the bottom of the buttons.
+First lets modify `CustToolButton` to include the description

 > components/CustToolButton.qml